Comparison

 Where Karooya Has the Advantage

 The N-gram approach is also useful for high-volume accounts where pattern recognition across thousands of terms can surface systematic waste that individual term analysis might miss.
+Native N-gram analysis is on SearchSavior's near-term roadmap, but until then, Karooya has the lead on this specific capability.

 Where SearchSavior Has the Advantage